Admiral Theatre (Chicago): History

 Opened in 1927 and designed by renowned architects Harold Gallup and S. Scott Joy, the property originally featured both vaudeville and motion pictures.
-Equipped with a Marr & Colton organ, its first feature film played on March 31, 1927, starring Helene Chadwick in “Stolen Pleasures.”
+Equipped with a Marr & Colton organ, its first feature film played on March 31, 1927, starring Helene Chadwick in "Stolen Pleasures."
 Black and white films played successfully until 1942, when the property was purchased by Balaban and Katz Theater Corporation, making it their 58th theater in Chicagoland exclusively showing first-run mainstream films.

-Sadly, by the late 1950s, the post-World War II demographic change in Chicago drew many residents away from Albany Park, and the theater shut down.
-After sitting empty for almost a decade, it ironically reopened on August 29, 1969, as a cartoon theater, charging 25 cents.
-Unfortunately, that stint lasted merely a few months.
+By the late 1950s, the post-World War II demographic change in Chicago drew many residents away from Albany Park, and the theater shut down.
+After sitting empty for almost a decade, it reopened on August 29, 1969, as a cartoon theater, charging 25 cents, closing again after a few months.

 On December 26, 1969, the Admiral re-opened under an entirely new format, showing softcore pornographic films, the first of its kind in Chicago.
 Initially featuring films that would be considered tame by today's standards, such as topless women playing volleyball, by the mid-1970s, the theater featured multiple screens featuring non-stop hardcore pornographic films.
 It was the first theater in the Midwest to feature landmark films such as Deepthroat and Debbie Does Dallas.
-Naturally, such features prompted brutal harassment by the Chicago Police Department and the City of Chicago, which brought dozens of enforcement actions, raids, and arrests against the theater and its employees.
+Such features prompted brutal harassment by the Chicago Police Department and the City of Chicago, which brought dozens of enforcement actions, raids, and arrests against the theater and its employees.
 In response, multiple federal lawsuits were filed and litigated, including some cases that set First Amendment case law and solidified the right to exhibit adult content.

-While the ownership record of the property is murky during this period, by July 24, 1972, the property was owned by Patrick “Patsy Rich” Ricciardi.
-Ricciardi, widely regarded as a “made man” in the Chicago Outfit, moved to Chicago from Yonkers, NY, in 1957 and was a cousin of mob chieftain Felix “Milwaukee Phil” Alderisio.
+While the ownership record of the property is murky during this period, by July 24, 1972, the property was owned by Patrick "Patsy Rich" Ricciardi.
+Ricciardi, widely regarded as a "made man" in the Chicago Outfit, moved to Chicago from Yonkers, NY, in 1957 and was a cousin of mob chieftain Felix "Milwaukee Phil" Alderisio.
 While Ricciardi denied ties to organized crime, the FBI believed that he led much of the Outfit's pornography racket, using the Admiral as his base of operations.
 According to the FBI, the Admiral also served as a base of operations for the Chicago Outfit's bookmaking and juice loan operations.